 Some families decide that preserving a part of their family’s legacy in the form of a piece of real estate is worth the effort, and they devote the time and resources required to make it a positive investment for all family members.
 Some also have a time frame in their planning, in terms of years or generations, after which they recognize that the dilution of the emotional connection to the property makes the effort required become disproportionate to the value and pleasure derived.
 They design a plan to dispose of the property, whether to an unrelated person or entity or to one family member who starts the process over again.

 * This paper was written for informational and educational purposes and not for the purpose of providing legal advice.
-The St. Louis Trust Company is not a law firm.
+St. Louis Trust & Family Office is not a law firm.
 You should contact your attorney to obtain advice with respect to any particular issue or problem that is legal in nature.

 1 Many of these governance issues were provided from the following article: Huggins, Ken (2003) “Essay – Passing It On: The Inheritance, Ownership and Use of Summer Houses,” Marquette Elder’s Advisor: Vol. 5: Iss.
 1, Article 7.